Meniscus (liquid)

 Conversely, a convex meniscus occurs when the adhesion energy is less than half the cohesion energy.
-Convex menisci occur, for example, between mercury and glass in barometers and thermometers.
+For example, convex menisci occur between mercury and glass in barometers and thermometers.

 In general, the shape of the surface of a liquid can be complex.
 For a sufficiently narrow tube with circular cross-section, the shape of the meniscus will approximate a section of a spherical surface, while for a large container, most of the upper surface of the liquid will be almost flat, only curving up (if concave) or down (if convex) near the edges.

 Contact angle and surface tension

 The formation of menisci is commonly used in surface science to measure contact angles and surface tension.
 In a contact angle measurement, the shape of the menisci is measured with a balance or optically with a digital camera.
 In a surface tension measurement, the measurement probe has a contact angle of zero and the surface tension can be obtained by measuring the mass of the menisci.
 This is typically done with a Wilhelmy plate.